How to enter

 Your photograph could depict the sharing of information within and between different species, such as in the colouration of feathers, flowers and fur.
 You may want to focus on the messages portrayed in courtship behaviour or territorial displays.

 Your image could illustrate the signs and signals that help us understand the condition of ecosystems.

 We also welcome entries that explore this year’s theme at the molecular or cellular level, illustrating signalling and other processes only revealed to us with the aid of a microscope.

 The Royal Society of Biology annual photography competition invites amateurs to submit photographs on a particular theme.

 Previous competition entries

 If you have any queries regarding the competition, please contact Raghav Selvam.

 Tim Harris, Nature Picture Library and Bluegreen Pictures

-Alex Hyde, natural history photographer and lecturer at The University of Nottingham
+Alex Hyde, The University of Nottingham

-Linda Pitkin, Underwater photographer
+Linda Pitkin, underwater photographer